 The story is outstanding!
 Unlike most .hack animes the story does not take place inside of "The World".
 This takes place in the real world and I like that.
 It does get somewhat confusing but if you pay attention you will understand it.
 The ending was a little confusing to me but I still really liked it.

-The color was magnificent and the animation quality was very good!
+magnificent and the animation quality was very good!
 The only thing taht bugged me was the wair the bangs were done, particularly Mai's bangs.
 They looked amateurish and not good. :\

 The sound was outstanding!
 Although the opening themes changed for each episode, the ending stayed the same and I really liked that.
 Also, featuring some of the other .hack themes was a nice touch.
 The background music fit well with the scene.
 It was a little staticcy at times (it might just be my headphones though).
 They also had one of my personal favorite seiyuu's too ;)